Motorcyclist dies in Chicago Heights crash

 A motorcyclist was killed Wednesday in a crash in south suburban Chicago Heights.

-Daniel Montiel, 35, of Chicago Heights was riding the motorcycle about 11:10 p.m. at 2515 Chicago Rd. when he crashed into a vehicle, according to the Cook County Medical Examiner’s Office.
+Daniel Montiel, 35, of Chicago Heights was riding a 2007 Kawasaki motorcycle about 11:10 p.m. at 2515 Chicago Road when he crashed into the rear of a 2015 Nissan Sentra, according to the Cook County Medical Examiner’s Office and Chicago Heights police.

-Montiel was taken to Saint James Hospital, where he died within the hour, the medical examiner’s office said.